mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/webhooks.md

 ### 3.1 Verifying Your Webhook{#verify-webhook}

-You will want to verify that your endpoint has received a payload from Mendix and that the request hasn't been generated or intercepted by a bad actor.
+You will want to verify that your endpoint has received a payload from Mendix and that the request has not been generated or intercepted by a bad actor.

 This verification is enabled through the `webhook-signature` which is sent in the webhook header.
 This is created automatically by the user agent.
 It is generated using the **Validation Secret** you provided when you set up the webhook in combination with the payload of the trigger using [HMAC-SHA256](https://en.wikipedia.org/wiki/HMAC) authentication.